 If you have trouble staying asleep, your physician may prescribe you doxepin hydrochloride.
-But if you’re a regular user of a dosage around 10 mg per day and continue to do that for three years, your risk of dementia can skyrocket.
+But if you’re a regular user dosing around 10 mg per day and continue to do that for three years, your risk of dementia can skyrocket.

 All of these medications are classed in the category of ‘anticholinergic’ medications and have an average usage between 8 to 37 percent.
 It’s not unknown that these meds cause immediate cognitive effects such as altered attention, changes to working memory, and slower cognitive speed.
 But when following your physician’s advice, you probably don’t expect to up your risk of dementia by more than 50 percent.

 Unfortunately, there are too many drugs to list here… but you can learn about other prescriptions for amnesia and brain robbery that my colleague Margaret Cantwell wrote about, including Xanax and Lipitor to name a few.

 Sometimes it’s the simplest of solutions that are the remedy, like adopting the bedtime routine of a toddler.
 You might be surprised at how well this works!